 Year 8 - French

 Students will study the French language, at beginner's level in semester 1.
-They will be exposed to the culture of France - the way of life, the foods and the people.
-There will be emphasis on learning the basics of the language.
+They will continue to be exposed to the culture of France and continue to expand their vocabulary and their ability to create more complex sentences.